iZotope RX 8 Advanced Review

 A 2021 resolution for all post houses should be a commitment to better audio and Isotope's RX 8 can help you keep that promise.
 Not only does it make for higher production value with your final assets but RX 8 can also help keep your editors sane in the edit suite.
 Trust me, listening to mouth clicking for hours on end while cutting a piece will make you snap.

 Now, of course, with any set of audio plug-ins you have to apply the effects judiciously.
 You can push RX 8 pretty hard.
 For example, 6-10 dB of noise reduction is pretty transparent and depending on the quality of your noise sample you can push it even harder.
 D-reverb in RX 8, even at the default setting, works really well to eliminate reverb from Zoom calls.
 In Silicon Valley there are some really unfriendly acoustic spaces.
 We're talking rectangles of glass with hard wood floors.
-That is not a good time on a conference call.
-RX 8 de-Reverb has been essential for processing these remote interviews in less than ideal acoustical spaces.
+We've all been in a conference call where the reverb in the space makes it very difficult to understand the person speaking.
+RX 8 de-Reverb has been essential for processing these remote interviews recorded in less than ideal acoustical spaces.

 Back to our bread and butter which is documentary story telling and interviews in the field.
 Here's a short example to illustrate how powerful and transparent the tools in RX 8 can be.
 This interview was recorded using a Schoeps CMIT 5 Blue boom and Sanken Cos11d lav through Lectrosonics wireless to a Sound Devices 664.
 This is all quality gear you'll find on shoots everywhere.

 This particular interviews was about 40 minutes long.
-This just a short sample of the kinds of audio imperfections we like to clean up in all the interviews.
-Added up they make for a much better experience when watching the video.
+This just a short sample of the kinds of audio imperfections we like to clean up in any of our content.
+The little imperfections may seem small but when added up they can detract from the content.

 Here is the before clip without RX 8.
 You will hear some crackling, mouth clicks and the occasional plosive.